 - To be reviewed in the priority application pool, your completed application and all supporting documents including

-at Nursing CAS by February 15.
-Applications completed after February 15, 2016 will be considered on a
+at Nursing CAS by February 15 of the program year.
+Applications completed after February 15 will be considered on a

 space available basis.

 - It takes Nursing CAS 4-6 weeks to verify your application and submit it to us after you submit it to them.